CartoDB/dataservices-api/doc/geocoding_functions.md

 This function geocodes both IPv4, and IPv6, IP addresses and transforms them into point geometries.
 This is useful if you are analyzing location based data, based on a set of user's IP addresses.

 ### cdb_geocode_ipaddress_point(_ip_address text_)

+Geocodes IP addresses, and country names into point data.

 #### Arguments